webshotarchive/docs/docs/quick-start.md

 - Verify your GitHub secrets are correctly named
 - Check that the Client ID and Secret are copied exactly

+**"Action fails or screenshots not uploaded"**

+- Ensure the Webshot Archive GitHub App is installed on your repository
+- Check that the app has proper permissions for your repository

 **"No diffs shown"**